MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Diagnostics/Get-Counter.md

 ### -ComputerName

 Specifies one computer name or a comma-separated array of **remote** computer names.
-Use the NetBIOS name, an IP address, or the computer's fully qualified domain name. **ComputerName** accepts strings from variables or values from a text file.
+Use the NetBIOS name, an IP address, or the computer's fully qualified domain name.

 To get performance counter data from the **local** computer, exclude the **ComputerName** parameter.
 For output such as a **ListSet** that contains the **MachineName** column, a dot (`.`) indicates the